Matching summer students with research mentors and sponsors.

 If you are interested, have a look at our guidelines for students which includes timelines on when to contact mentors and proposal guidelines and expectations.

 New projects for OSRE 2023 will be published by end of February.
 Student can begin reaching out to mentors in late February / early March.
-Applications are due April 4, 2023.
+Proposals are due April 4, 2023.

 Students interested in applying to any of our projects should join our Slack channel.
 Email OSRE Admins to request an invitation.